spdk/spdk.github.io/development.md

 Everyone is welcome to contribute!
 The following is a typical development work flow decribing the steps to download the SPDK code, make changes and submit a patch for review:

-1. Login to github.com and fork the SPDK repository.
+1. Log in to github.com and fork the SPDK repository.
 2. Create a new branch in your private copy of the SPDK repository that you forked in the previous step.
-3. Run git clone command on your development box to download the code to your development box.
+3. Run git clone command on your development box to download the code.

   ~~~{.sh}
   git clone https://github.com/your_github_username/spdk.git
   ~~~

 4. Create a local branch that tracks the remote branch you created in step 2 so that when you push your changes the remote branch will be updated.
-For example, if the branch you created in step 2 is called bug_fix, run the following git command on your development box in the SPDK home directory to create a local branch called bug_fix that tracks the remote branch.
+For example, if the branch you created in step 2 is called bug_fix, run the following git command on your development box in the SPDK directory to create a local branch called bug_fix that tracks the remote branch.

   ~~~{.sh}
   git checkout --track origin/bug_fix